The ONLY One Day In Zadar Itinerary You Need!

 The sound it makes sounds like an organ.
 It is truly a unique experience and a must-see (and hear) in Zadar!

-If you are visiting in the summer, go early in the morning to enjoy the quiet and peaceful atmosphere while the Sea Organ is still in the shade.
+It’s best to go early in the morning to enjoy the quiet and peaceful atmosphere while the Sea Organ is still in the shade.
 I was there at 9 in the morning, and I was the only one!

-Make your way along the Riva to Zadar’s most famous landmark.
+Next up, I made my way along the Riva to Zadar’s most famous landmark.
 The Church of St. Donatus was built in the 9th century and is the largest pre-Romanesque church in the country.

 However, it has not been used as a religious site for quite a long time.
 Because of its exceptional acoustics, today it is used as the venue for musical programs.